 Do you find it hard to think of creative content ideas and stick to a content plan for more than a few weeks at a time?

-Invest in the 2019 Media Diary and, not only will you save time and money on your content planning and creation, you’ll never run out of ideas again.
+Invest in the 2020 Social Media Diary & Planner and, not only will you save time and money on your content planning and creation, you’ll never run out of ideas again.

-Here’s a step-by-step guide to planning 52 weeks of content using the 2019 Media Diary:
+Here’s a step-by-step guide to planning 52 weeks of content using the 2020 Social Media Diary & Planner.

 1. Block out some time for content planning